Bald eagle: In captivity

 Permits are required to keep bald eagles in captivity in the United States.
 Permits are primarily issued to public educational institutions, and the eagles that they show are permanently injured individuals that cannot be released to the wild.
 The facilities where eagles are kept must be equipped with adequate caging, as well as workers experienced in the handling and care of eagles.
 The bald eagle can be long-lived in captivity if well cared for, but does not breed well even under the best conditions.

 In Canada and England, a license is required to keep bald eagles for falconry.
 Bald eagles cannot legally be kept for falconry in the United States, but a license may be issued in some jurisdictions to allow use of such eagles in birds-of-prey flight shows.

 Cultural significance

 The bald eagle is important in various Native American cultures and, as the national symbol of the United States, is prominent in seals and logos, coinage, postage stamps, and other items relating to the U.S. federal government.

+The bald eagle is also displayed in the coat of arms of the Philippines, in which it represents its former status as a territory of the United States—even though the bird is not native to the country.